MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-view-change-log-entries.md

   - "sv-se"
 ---
 # How to: View Change Log Entries
-After you have set up the change log, activated it, and made a change to data, [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] logs the change in a change log entry.
+After you have set up the change log, activated it, and made a change to data, FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> logs the change in a change log entry.
 You can view and filter the changes in the **Change Log Activated** window.

 ### To view change log entries